Can an Employment Contract Supersede Law

 In Ontario, employment contracts are not a free-for-all.
 They must meet or exceed the minimum standards set out in the ESA and respect broader employment law principles.

 While employers may try to claim that “it’s in the contract,” the truth is, contracts don’t stand above the law.
-If you sign an employment contract that attempts to limit your statutory rights, those parts of the contract are likely void.
-It’s important to know your rights and seek legal advice to protect yourself.
+Employment contracts cannot undermine your statutory rights; It’s important to know your rights and seek legal advice to protect yourself.

 At Whitten & Lublin, our employment lawyers help employees make sense of their contracts and make sure that their rights are upheld.
 If you have questions about your employment situation, our virtual lawyer tool can help you better understand your rights in the workplace.
 While it does not provide legal advice nor should it be used as a substitute for specific legal advice, it can empower you with a clear sense of your legal standing based on common scenarios.